 Compounding the challenges of corruption, the Taliban insurgency, regional conflict, a nuclearised, chaotic Pakistan, and the “Global War on Terror” is the overarching threat of climate change.
 Like Iraq, Afghanistan is facing severe water shortages.
 In Iraq, it was estimated by The Independent that 4 million could be displaced by water shortages and drought.
 Though drought is not uncommon in Afghanistan, the severity of droughts gripping parts of the country is increasing at an alarming rate with each year.
 In April 2018, 120,000 people arrived in Qala-e-Naw City, Badghis, due to the drought and in Kandahar, international charities verified the arrival of 2,800 drought-displaced people from Badghis and Ghor and 1,400 in the district centre of Maiwand, Kandahar.
 According to Relief Web, the total displacement due to the drought has reached a total of 275,000 people, exceeding the number of people displaced by conflict in 2018 by 52,000 people.

-The devastating droughts in Afghanistan and Iraq dwarf those of Europe, and with raging wildfires in California, Greece, Portugal and the Lake District, killer droughts in Pakistan, Somalia and Lake Chad and chronic droughts expected in the future in the United Kingdom, the plight of climate refugees in Afghanistan is an example of the instability and turbulence the world can expect for 21st century if actions are not taken to address the global threat of climate particularly in countries less able to cope with the increasingly volatile weather threatening the planet.
+The devastating droughts in Afghanistan and Iraq dwarf those of Europe, and with raging wildfires in California, Greece, Portugal and the Lake District, killer droughts in Pakistan, Somalia and Lake Chad and chronic droughts expected in the future in the United Kingdom, the plight of climate refugees in Afghanistan is an example of the instability and turbulence the world can expect for 21st century if actions are not taken to address the global threat of climate particularly in countries less able to cope with the increasingly volatile weather patterns and temperatures threatening the planet.
 Furthermore, it is a demonstration that the U.S is playing yesterday’s game by pursuing small wars abroad which serve to distract it from future challenges such as climate change.
 Digging itself further into debt and political strife because of its military adventurism seems futile when the terrifying threat posed by environmental degradation and destruction is considered.